Collider imprint of vector-like leptons in light of anomalous magnetic moment and neutrino data: Scan Results

 In figure \ref{fig:6}, we analyse the results of our parameter space scan in relation to their impact on neutrino masses.
 We classify the solutions into those with normal (top row) and inverted (bottom row) neutrino mass ordering, and we display the dependence of the masses of the heavier neutrinos on the neutrino Yukawa couplings to ordinary leptons $\mathbf{Y}_\mathbf{\nu}^{22}$ (left panels) and $\mathbf{Y}_\mathbf{\nu}^{33}$ (right panels).
 We recall that for normal-ordering scenarios, the lightest neutrino is $\nu_1$, while for inverted-ordering scenarios, it is $\nu_3$.
 Additionally, we use colour coding to highlight how each solution aligns with observed deviations in the anomalous magnetic moments of the muon and the electron.
 Many solutions exhibit a direct proportionality to the Yukawa coupling $\mathbf{Y}_\mathbf{\nu}$, as indicated by the dashed lines shown in the different figures.
 In such cases, loop corrections to neutrino masses, that involve the VLL states of the model, are negligibly small.
 However, this is not systematic, and when loop corrections are not negligible, results show a slight dependence on the magnitude of the neutrino Yukawa couplings.
 We also represent solutions compatible with the constraints on the neutrino masses listed in Table~\ref{tab:3} by using narrow green and red bands.
 Our analysis reveals that solutions explaining observed deviations observed in $a_\mu$ and $a_e$, as well as generating neutrino masses in agreement with data, exist for both normal and inverted neutrino mass orderings.

 In order to assess which model parameters have the most significant impact on the neutrino sector, we present a heat map in the left panel of figure~\ref{fig:7} based on the pairwise Pearson correlation coefficients between the mass of the neutrino $\nu_3$ (chosen for illustrative purposes) and various model parameters relevant for neutrino masses at one loop.
 It turns out that the parameter $\mathbf{Y}_\mathbf{\nu}^{33}$, governing the Yukawa interactions between ordinary leptons and the right-handed neutrino field, has the largest effect.
 Turning our attention to the value of the one-loop corrections $\Delta m_{\nu_3}$ to the tree-level mass, we observe, in the right panel of the figure, that the value of $\mathbf{Y}_\mathbf{\nu}^{33}$ plays a minimal role on the neutrino mass for $\mathbf{Y}_\mathbf{\nu}^{33} \lesssim 10^{-12}$.
 However, for larger values, these effects become more pronounced as one-loop contributions $\Delta m_{\nu_3}$ must compensate for a too large tree-level mass.
 This easily leads to predictions that conflict with neutrino oscillation data, as visible from the figure.
 Therefore, achieving agreement with experimental constraints necessitates a very weak interaction term between the right-handed neutrino field $\nu$ and the SM-like lepton doublet $L$.
+Furthermore, our results demonstrate that while neutrino data can be accommodated in a satisfactory manner, the additional degrees of freedom provided by the VLL sector extend the allowed range for the neutrino Yukawa couplings.
+This could pave the way to a theoretically-acceptable solution to the neutrino mass problematic with larger Yukawa coupling values.
+The tiny values of the Yukawa couplings indeed demonstrate by themselves that right-handed neutrinos alone cannot be a reason for explaining the neutrino data, as such small values are theoretically not elegant.